usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 An in-tub seat or a seat at the head end of the tub shall be provided as shown in [Fig. 33](#figure33) and [34](#figure34).
 The structural strength of seats and their attachments shall comply with 4.26.3.
 Seats shall be mounted securely and shall not slip during use.

 {% figure Figure 34 %}
-{% asset design-standards/fig_34_grab_bars_bathtubs.gif alt="figure 34" %}
+{% asset design-standards/fig_34_grab_bars_bathtubs.gif alt="" %}
 {% figcaption %}
-<strong>Grab Bars at Bathtubs.</strong> Controls are required to be located in an area between the open edge and the midpoint of the tub ("offset") and to be located at the foot of the tub.
+<strong>Grab Bars at Bathtubs.</strong>
+<p>Controls are required to be located in an area between the open edge and the midpoint of the tub ("offset") and to be located at the foot of the tub.</p>
+<p><strong>Figure 34(a) With Seat in Tub.</strong> At the foot of the tub, the grab bar shall be 24 inches (610 mm) minimum in length measured from the outer edge of the tub.
+On the back wall, two grab bars are required.
+The grab bars mounted on the back (long) wall shall be a minimum 24 inches (610 mm) in length located 12 inches (305 mm) maximum from the foot of the tub and 24 inches (610 mm) maximum from the head of the tub.
+One grab bar on the back wall shall be located 9 inches (230 mm) above the rim of the tub.
+The other shall be 33 to 36 inches (840 mm to 915 mm) above the bathroom floor.
+At the head of the tub, the grab bar shall be a minimum of 12 inches (305 mm) in length measured from the outer edge of the tub.</p>

+<p><strong>Figure 34(b) With Seat at Head of Tub.</strong> At the foot of the tub, the grab bar shall be a minimum of 24 inches (610 mm) in length measured from the outer edge of the tub.
+On the back wall, two grab bars are required.
+The grab bars mounted on the back wall shall be a minimum of 48 inches (1220 mm) in length located a maximum of 12 inches (305 mm) from the foot of the tub and a maximum of 15 inches (380 mm) from the head of the tub.
+Heights of grab bars are as described above.
+No horizontal grab bar should be placed at the head of the tub.</p>

 {% endfigcaption %}
 {% endfigure %}